konflux-ci/architecture/architecture/index.md

   team's workspace into *this* workspace.
 It is used exclusively in conjunction with a [ReleasePlan] to represent agreement on details about how to release [Snapshots] across workspace boundaries.
   The [ReleasePlanAdmission] is generally long-lived.
-- A [Release] represents a request to release a particular set of images (represented by a [Snapshot]) by particular means (represented by the release pipeline details in a [ReleasePlan]).
+- A [Release] represents a request to release a particular set of OCI artifacts (represented by a [Snapshot]) by particular means (represented by the release pipeline details in a [ReleasePlan]).
 The creation of a [Release] causes [release-service] to create a release PipelineRun in one or more workspaces depending on details in the associated [ReleasePlan] and